thibaudcolas/frontend-starter-kit/docs/frontend-launch-checklist.md

 - [ ] Platform-specific ([Apple](https://developer.apple.com/library/safari/documentation/AppleApplications/Reference/SafariHTMLRef/Articles/MetaTags.html), Android, Windows, etc) meta tags and favicons are added and checked with the [Favicon checker](https://realfavicongenerator.net/favicon_checker).
 - [ ] Ensure meta tags, Open Graph tags, Twitter card tags, and descriptions are set.
 - [ ] Ensure the social meta tags only use a default sharing image if there is no page-specific image to use.
-- [ ] Google Search Console / Webmaster Tools is configured on the project.
 - [ ] Long-running actions (AJAX calls) trigger a spinner or other loading message in the UI.
 - [ ] UI text uses correct typographic marks (`’` instead of `'`, `“”` instead of `""`).
 - [ ] Significant UI states (tabs, modals, etc) should be tracked in the URL via query parameter or the hash.